GOkwori/Toons-Quiz/README.md

 ### Features

-The Toons Quiz Game offers an engaging online platform, consisting of a series of interactive pages including the Home Page, How-to-Play, High Scores, Difficulty Level Selection, Quiz Game, Exit Game Confirmation, and Settings.
+The Toons Quiz Game offers an engaging online platform, consisting of a series of interactive pages including the Home Page, How-to-Play, High Scores, Difficulty Level Selection, Quiz Game, End Game, Exit Game Confirmation, and Settings.
 Designed to cater to both casual browsers and avid quiz enthusiasts, the game ensures a seamless user experience across various devices with its responsive design.

 All Pages Feature:

-* A Favicon: Visible in the browser tab for easy identification.
+* `A Favicon`: Visible in the browser tab for easy identification.

   ![Favicon](documentation/features/favicon.PNG)

-* Consistent Navigation: Each page features a header with the site's title, "Toons Quiz," which doubles as a clickable link redirecting users back to the Home Page.
+* `Consistent Navigation`: Each page features a header with the site's title, "Toons Quiz," which doubles as a clickable link redirecting users back to the Home Page.
 The navigation design is consistently intuitive across the site, enhancing user experience.

   ![Site Title](documentation/features/site-title.PNG)

-* Dynamic Background Music: The site incorporates an option for background music, which continues seamlessly across pages without restarting, thanks to sophisticated sound settings that remember user preferences.
+* `Dynamic Background Music`: The site incorporates an option for background music, which continues seamlessly across pages without restarting, thanks to sophisticated sound settings that remember user preferences.

   ![Background Music](documentation/features/background-music.gif)

-* Dark/Light Mode: Users can customize their visual experience by toggling between dark and light themes, ensuring comfort and accessibility.
+* `Dark/Light Mode`: Users can customize their visual experience by toggling between dark and light themes, ensuring comfort and accessibility.

   ![Light theme](documentation/features/theme.gif)

-* Interactive Features: Including visual feedback for correct or incorrect responses, and the ability to save high scores to foster competitive play.
+* `Interactive Features`: Including visual feedback for correct or incorrect responses, and the ability to save high scores to foster competitive play.

   |Visual Feedback for answers|Save Highscores|
   | --- | --- |